trampgeek/moodle-qtype_coderunner/README.md

 than about 3 - 4 seconds, assuming the student code itself runs in a fraction of a second.

-Administrator privileges and some Linux skills are needed to install Coderunner.
+Administrator privileges and some Linux skills are needed to install CodeRunner.

 ## Installation